josh-stillman/devops-for-typescript-devs/README.md

 - create an Admin user and setup MFA.

 We'll only use our root user for things like billing.
 Any creation of cloud resources will be done with our Admin user instead, who will have most privileges aside from billing.
 This is a security best practice and limits the damage that could be done if our Admin credentials were compromised.

+## A note on AWS Regions

+AWS has many "regions" around the world in which your cloud infrastructure can live (these correspond to physical data centers).
+There are a few things that *must* be in us-east-1 in North Virgina, like CloudFront distributions and TLS certificates.
+To make our lives easier, we'll use us-east-1 for everything.

+If for some reason you don't see your resources, make sure the us-east-1 region is selected in the dropdown.

 ## Sign up